 Chris Mohr

 Classical Music HostClassical music reporter Chris Mohr has loved classical music since he was twelve.
 “And I owe it all to radio,” Chris explains.
 “I grew up in a farm town east of Cleveland.
 One day when I was twelve, I turned on the local classical radio station.
 They were playing Vivaldi, and it was like the gates of heaven opened up to me!"
 Chris is also a composer, and is working on a 53-note-to-the-octave oratorio, Melodies of the Shoreless Sea.
-This is his ninth summer working for Aspen Public Radio.
+This is his 12th summer working for Aspen Public Radio.

 -